Hondo123/SH1106_Pi/README.md

 ## Features

-- Displays basic system statistics such as CPU usage, memory usage, disk space, etc. on an OLED screen.
+- Displays basic system statistics such as CPU temperature, IP, memory usage, disk space, etc. on an OLED screen.
 - Supports the SH1106 chip and other compatible chips.
 - Runs in the background of the Raspberry Pi.